8 Things You Can Add to Mop Water for Fresher-Smelling Floors (You Already Have at Least 3)

 - 3 min read

 There's nothing worse than finishing mopping and realizing that your home has a stale, sour odor.
-One of the best ways to make sure that doesn't happen is to start every mopping session with a clean mop
+One of the best ways to avoid this is to start every mopping session with a clean mop.

-There are also many commercial floor cleaners that contain fragrances, or you can make homemade mopping solutions to add your own scents.
-Here are a few things you can add to your mop bucket to leave a fresh scent throughout your home as you maintain your floors
+Many commercial floor cleaners contain fragrances, but you can also create homemade mopping solutions to add your own scents.
+Here are a few things you can add to your mop bucket to leave a fresh scent throughout your home while maintaining your floors.

 Lemon Juice

 Adding about 1/4 cup of fresh or bottled lemon juice will freshen any mopping solution.
-There is an added benefit because the ascorbic acid will help cut through greasy residue.
-It is also non-toxic to pets and small children.
+The ascorbic acid in lemon juice helps cut through greasy residue.
+Plus, it is non-toxic to pets and small children.

 Scented Vinegar

-Vinegar is an excellent addition to a mopping solution to help cut through greasy film and lift dirt, but you may not find its acrid scent pleasing.
+Vinegar is an excellent addition to a mopping solution.
+It helps cut through greasy film and lift dirt.
+However, you may not find its acrid scent pleasing.
 Thankfully, you can purchase scented vinegar or make your own.

-Add 20 drops of your favorite essential oil to 2 cups of vinegar and label the bottle.
-Or, scent the vinegar by steeping 1 cup of citrus peels in 2 cups of vinegar for about a week; strain out the peels and label the bottle.
+To create your own scented vinegar, add 20 drops of your favourite essential oil to 2 cups of vinegar and label the bottle.
+Alternatively, steep 1 cup of citrus peels in 2 cups of vinegar for about a week.
+After steeping, strain out the peels and label the bottle.

 Fresh Herbs and Spices

-Love the smell of fresh thyme, mint, or lemongrass?
-Make a sachet of your favorite fresh herbs or whole spices in a muslin bag.
-Steep it in 2 cups of hot water and then add the water and the bag to your mopping solution.
+Do you love the smell of fresh thyme, mint, or lemongrass?
+Make a sachet of your favourite fresh herbs or whole spices in a muslin bag.
+Steep it in 2 cups of hot water, then add both the water and the bag to your mopping solution.

 Scented Laundry Beads

-If you love the scent of your favorite laundry beads, don't limit them to the laundry room.
-Dissolve a scoop in 2 cups of hot water and add them to the cleaning solution in your mop bucket.
-The beads won't help remove grime, but they will fill the room with fragrance.
+If you love the scent of your favourite laundry beads, don’t limit them to the laundry room.
+Dissolve a scoop in 2 cups of hot water and add it to the cleaning solution in your mop bucket.
+While the beads won’t help remove grime, they will fill the room with fragrance.

 Citrus Peels